Modular abelian varieties over number fields: Introduction

 The abelian varieties of $\GL_2$-type are not absolutely simple in general: they factor up to isogeny as products of varieties defined over number fields.
-After some work done by Elkies in the one-dimensional case and by Ribet in general, in \cite{pyle} Pyle gives a characterization of the abelian varieties defined over number fields that appear in the absolute decomposition of abelian varieties of $\GL_2$-type, which depends on the structure of their endomorphism algebras and on the existence of isogenies between their Galois conjugates.
+After some work done by Elkies in the one-dimensional case and by Ribet in general, in \cite{pyle} Pyle gave a characterization of the abelian varieties defined over number fields that appear in the absolute decomposition of abelian varieties of $\GL_2$-type, which depends on the structure of their endomorphism algebras and on the existence of isogenies between their Galois conjugates.
 She uses the name \emph{building blocks} for them (also known as elliptic $\Q$-curves in the one-dimensional case) and generalizes the use of the term \emph{modular abelian variety} to refer to an abelian variety $B/K$ defined over a number field $K$ that is isogenous to a factor of some $A_f$.
-In this sense, Ribet's generalization of Shimura-Taniyama conjecture predicts that building blocks and absolutely simple modular abelian varieties are the same things up to isogeny, and now, after the proof of Serre's conjecture, this is known to be a fact.
+In this sense, Ribet's generalization of the Shimura--Taniyama conjecture predicts that building blocks and absolutely simple modular abelian varieties are the same things up to isogeny, and now, after the work of Khare and Wintenberger, this is known to be a fact.

 In this way one gets a new family of abelian varieties defined over number fields and is tempted to use their modularity in the same way as was done over $\Q$.
-But the key property of modularity that is used for applications is the relation of the zeta function of the variety with modular forms, and this property is only invariant by isogeny defined over the base field.
-Hence, if one wants the modularity being of use for varieties over number fields one must put more restrictive conditions on them.
-In this direction we propose the following
+But the key property of modularity that is used for many of the applications is the relation of the $L$-function of the variety with modular forms, and this property is invariant only by isogeny defined over the base field.
+Hence, to use modularity in the context of abelian varieties over number fields, it is natural to single out a class of abelian varieties that we will term `strongly modular.'

-\begin{definition}[Strong modularity] An abelian variety $B/K$ defined over a number field $K$ is \emph{strongly modular over $K$} if its zeta function $L(B/K;s)$ is equivalent to a product of $L$-series of newforms for congruence subgroups $\Gamma_1(N)$. \end{definition}
+\begin{definition} Let $K$ be a number field.
+An abelian variety $B/K$ is \emph{strongly modular over $K$} if its $L$-function $L(B/K;s)$ is equivalent to a product of $L$-series of newforms over $\Q$ for $\Gamma_1(N)$. \end{definition}

+In the next section we give a characterization (Proposition \ref{proposition-characterization-strong-modularity-GL2-over-number-fields}) of strong modularity as the property that the restriction of scalars to $\Q$ is a product of $\GL_2$-type varieties.
+This can be taken as an alternative definition of strong modularity.